Toilet Training: Knowing When Your Child Is ReadySkip to the navigation

-It can be difficult to know exactly when and how to go about toilet training.
-Although your child should show signs of physical readiness, such as letting you know when he or she has had a bowel movement, and emotional readiness, such as wanting to wear underpants, there usually is not a dramatic moment that clearly indicates your child is ready.
+It can be hard to know when and how to go about toilet training.
+Although your child should show physical and emotional signs that he or she is ready, such as letting you know when he or she has had a bowel movement and wanting to wear underpants, there usually is not a dramatic moment that clearly shows your child is ready.

-Mixed messages from health professionals, parents, and friends and past experiences with other children may all contribute to this confusion.
-Specific timing varies by child; try not to compare your child to others or take stories too seriously about how early your parents or in-laws trained their children.
+Mixed messages from doctors, parents, and friends and past experiences with other children may all add to this confusion.
+The timing varies by child.
+Try not to compare your child to others or be concerned by stories about how early your parents or in-laws trained their children.

-Your best strategy is to closely watch your child and look for the physical and emotional signs of readiness for toilet training.
-You can provide the equipment (such as a potty chair or attachment to a standard toilet), discuss the process, and talk to your child positively about the benefits of using the toilet.
-Consider your child's temperament and disposition in your approach.
-As you begin to understand and are sensitive to your child's reactions, you will gradually gain a sense of exactly when and how to gently encourage your child, and when to back off.
-Patience, perseverance, and respecting your child's abilities are all important for helping him or her to be toilet trained.
+Your best strategy is to closely watch your child and look for the physical and emotional signs that he or she is ready.
+You can provide a potty chair or attachment to a standard toilet and talk with your child about the process and the good things about using the toilet.
+Consider your child's feelings and personality in your approach.
+As you start to understand your child's reactions, you will get a better sense of exactly when and how to gently encourage your child, and when to back off.
+Be patient, keep trying, and respect your child's abilities.

 Primary Medical Reviewer John Pope, MD - Pediatrics

 Specialist Medical Reviewer Susan C. Kim, MD - Pediatrics

 To learn more about Healthwise, visit Healthwise.org

 © 1995-2015 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.